poirazis/bb-component-SuperContainer/README.md

-# Bb-component-Festive
+# The Super Container
-This is a readme for your new Budibase plugin.
+A Multi Layout, Data aware Nestable Container Component for Budibase.

 # Description
-A Festive Component for Budibase
+A Multi Layout, Data aware Nestable Container Component for Budibase.

 Find out more about [Budibase](https://github.com/Budibase/budibase).